 Dean Lewis – I Hate That It’s True.
-Lyrics Meaning: The Beautiful Agony of a Love That Won’t Let Go
+Lyrics Meaning: The Gut-Wrenching Truth of Lingering Love

-Unpacking the Heartbreak in Dean Lewis’s “I Hate That It’s True”
+Unpacking the Story in Dean Lewis’s “I Hate That It’s True”

 It’s funny how your fire burns, but I’m still cold